-- Please show the utmost consideration for the other traffic on the road.
+- 1. Please show the utmost consideration for the other traffic on the road.
 Remember that the last thing a car or lorry driver expects to see is a wheelchair backing off the kerb into the road.
-If in any doubt, do not risk crossing the road until you are certain that it is safe. - Always cross the road as quickly as possible; there may be other traffic. - Do not attempt to go up or down more than a 7.0 cm. kerb/step. - Do not attempt to use on a series of steps. - Do not attempt kerbs if on steep slopes or cambers. - Do not attempt any kerbs in the vicinity of drain covers, uneven or gritty road surfaces. - Do not mount or dismount kerbs at an angle other than straight on (90 degrees) to the edge of the kerb. - Prior to climbing ensure your legrests will clear the kerb.
+If in any doubt, do not risk crossing the road until you are certain that it is safe. - 2.
+Always cross the road as quickly as possible; there may be other traffic. - 3.
+Do not attempt to go up or down more than a 10 cm (4") high kerb (Salsa R2 only with kerb climber fitted). - 4.
+Do not attempt to use the kerb climber on a series of steps. - 5.
+Do not attempt kerbs if on steep slopes or cambers. - 6.
+Do not attempt any kerbs in the vicinity of drain covers, uneven or gritty road surfaces. - 7.
+Do not mount or dismount kerbs at an angle other than straight on (90 degrees) to the edge of the kerb. - 8.
+Prior to climbing ensure your legrests will clear the kerb. - 9.
+Take care of the anti-tips which might interfere with the kerb or the ground when mounting or dismounting a kerb.

 This wheelchair is designed to be repaired and assembled by a Sunrise Medical authorised dealer and not the end user.
-The end user has to disassemble and assemble the wheelchair only for transportation (see section 5.2).
+The end user has to disassemble and assemble the chair only for transportation (see section 5.2).